xk-io/xk-io.github.io/_posts/2013-08-30-factum-money.md

 title: Factum Money
 layout: post
 author: Max
-date: 2013-08-30
+date: {}
-summary: I propose Bitcoin is a new type of money, which I dub Factum Money.
+summary: "I propose Bitcoin is a new type of money, which I dub Factum Money."
+published: true
 ---

 Bitcoin is a disruptive technology, and since time immemorial disruptive technologies have challenged our existing theories and demanded improvement.
 I'm not going to beat around the bush trying to make Bitcoin conform to our existing schemas.
 We need to rethink what makes *types* of money that particular type; not look into why Bitcoin can function as a currency - that is already well understood.
 I'll outline what I think are the important constituents of money that help differentiate them today.
 We'll then look into how Bitcoin fits in, hopefully in such a way that convinces you Bitcoin is truly novel.